TobyGilbert/Cook-Torrance/README.md

-BlankOpenGLScene_Qt - Toby Gilbert
+Cook-Torrance - Toby Gilbert
 ===================
-A blank OpenGL scene to work from using Qt widgets for window management, assimp for model loading and devIL for image loading.
+A rough implementation of a Cook-Torrance shader written with GLSL